Ficool

 Valen creased his brow.
 "You think he killed them that fast?"

-Elira looked down at the dried blood on her armor, the soot caked into the crease of her fingers.
+Elira looked down at the dried blood on her armour, the soot caked into the crease of her fingers.
 "Faster.
 But that is not what bothers me."

 "Look at the ground," she said.

 They looked.
-The earth was not just disturbed; it was scoured.
+The earth was not just disturbed — it was scoured.
 Massive gouges tore through the soil, deep channels where something had dug in and propelled itself forward with impossible force.
-Topsoil had been stripped away in patterns that spiraled outward from points where bodies lay.
+Topsoil had been stripped away in patterns that spiralled outward from points where bodies lay — and the bodies themselves were not where they had fallen.
+They were where they had landed, limbs twisted by forces that had nothing to do with blades, scattered like things thrown rather than killed, the distance between them and the nearest gouge telling its own story about the speed that had put them there.
 Trees lay on their sides, massive root balls exposed to the air, clods of earth still hanging from the tangled wood, the ground beneath them ripped open like a wound.
 Small stones had been driven into tree trunks like bullets.
 The air itself had burned the leaves on the low shrubs, blackening them in perfect hemispheres.

-"He moves," Elira said, her voice quiet, "and the world breaks around him."
+"He moves," Elira said quietly, "and the world breaks around him."

 Luken folded his arms.
 "I have seen him kill.
 He is not subtle.
 That kind of power does not sneak."

 Elira pointed at one of the uprooted trees, its roots exposed and soil still crumbling from them.
-The trunk had been sheared off cleanly, but the cut was not from a blade.
-The wood had been pulverized by air pressure alone.
+The trunk had been sheared off cleanly — but the cut was not from a blade.
+The wood had been pulverised by air pressure alone.

 "He is not sneaking," she said.
 "He is just moving faster than the sound can carry.
 Faster than the air can get out of his way."